kirpi-1/EEGle-Eye/readme.md

 The first major bottleneck is in the processing worker.
 This worker must process a multiple of the input messages.
 By default, for every one input message, the processing worker must process 5 messages (there is an 80% overlap by default)

-## Trade-offs

 ## How to install and get it up and running
 ### RabbitMQ
-The following settings can be adjusted via configuration files (see below)
 #### Exchange
 The default exchange used is named "eegle".
 #### Queues